nicholasdille/dille.name/_posts/2016/2016-05-03-xenapp-7-database-migration-made-easy.md

 I suspect that rebooting is not necessary to apply the new connection string but I have not been able to take a closer look at the services involved.

+*Note:* The registry keys only apply to the site database and not to the monitoring and logging databases.
+To migrate the latter two you still need to use Citrix Studio or PowerShell.

 Note that I have only tested this against XenApp 7.6.
 Newer version may require the connection string to be set in additional or fewer locations.